The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their educational records. They are:

 Student information is protected by the Family Educational Rights and Privacy Act (FERPA) established by the Department of Education on November 19, 1974.
 The regulation provides explicit directions governing the disclosure of student information.
 College Registrars are designated to be the holders of the cumulative academic record.
 As such, they are charged with the responsibility, other federal/state regulations and professional standards as set by the American Association of Collegiate Registrars and Admissions Offices (AACRAO).

-Information regarding a student's personal file should be disseminated to third parties only by the office responsible for the collection and maintenance of that information.
+Information regarding a student's personal file should be disseminated to third parties only by the office responsible for the collection and maintenance of that information or by the Office of Institutional Research, Assessment, Accreditation, and Planning (IRAAP).
 With the advent of an integrated file system, student information is more readily accessible to faculty and staff.
 Each individual associated with Erie Community College has a responsibility to be conscious of the rights of students and a need to protect the appropriate office which collects and maintains the information before conveying verbally or in writing information about a student to a third party.

 Students may elect to have withheld what is termed Directory Information.
 The registrars have on file the names of students who have requested that certain information not be released.
 Individuals may, should they convey information regarding a student to a third party, be in violation of Federal Regulation and a student's right to privacy.

 Erie Community College hereby designates the following categories of student information as public or directory information.
 Such information may be disclosed by the institution for any purpose, at its discretion: